expo/expo/docs/pages/guides/authentication.md

 - **Environment:** Development or production projects in Expo Go, or in a standalone build.
 - **Create:** Use `AuthSession.makeRedirectUri({ useProxy: true })` to create this URI.
   - The link is constructed from your Expo username and the Expo app name, which are appended to the proxy website.
+  - For custom apps, you'll need to rebuild the native app if you change users or if you reassign your `slug`, or `owner` properties in the app.json.
+We highly recommend **not** using the proxy in custom apps (standalone, bare, custom).
 - **Usage:** `promptAsync({ useProxy: true, redirectUri })`

 #### Published project in the Expo Go app